15 Top-Rated Tourist Attractions & Things to Do in Reykjavik

 While there is much to do within the city itself, its location enables easy day trips to many must-see spots, like the Blue Lagoon and natural waterfalls in the countryside.
 No matter how you choose to spend your time in Reykjavik, public thermal pools and the signature northern lights are just part of the scene, so you can sprinkle those elements in when you have time.

-1 Hallgrímskirkja Church
+1. Hallgrímskirkja Church

 It was built as a tribute to Icelandic poet, Hallgrimur Petursson.
 The magnificent 25-ton pipe organ inside the church is one of its most notable features.
 Construction on the Hallgrimskirkja church took more than 40 years, and it has become a symbol of Reykjavik.
 After you explore the main chapel, buy a token in the gift shop and ride the elevator up almost 74 meters to the steeple.
 This is the best view of the city.

 Address: Skólavörðuholti, Reykjavik 121

-2 Whale Watching Tour
+2. Whale Watching Tour

 Several tour companies, including Elding, Special Tours, and Whale Safari, run regular trips out of the Old Harbour.
 Depending on the time of year that you visit, there could be specialized tours available, like those offered during months where there is midnight sun (June-August) with trips that depart late at night.

-3 Downtown Reykjavik
+3. Downtown Reykjavik

 Plan some time during your visit to Reykjavik to explore the downtown area.
 It is unlike any downtown scene you have ever experienced.
 Instead of kitschy souvenir shops, you will find independent boutiques selling unique items, like Icelandic wool clothing and volcanic rock pottery.
 Take your time to enjoy the shops and fine eateries serving up traditional fare.

 There are two restaurants inside serving authentic Icelandic food, and the small gift shop sells unique gifts, many from local artists.
 If you can catch a concert in Harpa, plan on extra time before or after to enjoy dinner and a stroll by the water around the venue.

 Address: Austurbakki 2, 101 Reykjavik

-5 Thermal Pools
+5. Thermal Pools

 These communal pools are an important part of the Icelandic culture and one way for you to truly immerse yourself in the customs of the country, not to mention the healing qualities from soaking in them.
 If you have time, be sure to take a day trip to the Blue Lagoon for the ultimate thermal pool experience.

-6 The Settlement Exhibition
+6. The Settlement Exhibition

 One of the best ways to acclimate yourself to Icelandic culture is with a visit to The Settlement Exhibition museum.
 The museum is operated by the Reykjavik City Museum, but it is located in a separate building and requires a couple of hours to visit.
 Guided tours are available, but the museum layout makes it easy to explore on your own.

 Address: Adalstraeti 16, Reykjavik 101

-7 Day Trip to Mount Esja
+7. Day Trip to Mount Esja

 Mount Esja is suitable for both casual hikers and extreme day trippers.
 You can hike to the top, at 914 meters, and sign the guestbook, or turn around at the more common stopping point just short of the peak at a rock called Steinn.
 Take note that the path beyond the Steinn is rather difficult, so only experienced climbers and hikers should attempt it.

-8 Perlan Museum of Icelandic Natural Wonders
+8. Perlan Museum of Icelandic Natural Wonders

 Address: Reykjavik 105

-9 Old Harbour Area
+9. Old Harbour Area

 Strolling through the Old Harbour area of Reykjavik gives you a true sense of Icelandic culture.
 This section of the city has some of the best views of the bay and Mount Esja.
 It is also the departure point for whale watching tours and puffin excursions.

-10 Arbaer Open Air Museum
+10. Arbaer Open Air Museum

 The Arbaer Open Air Museum is a small village with more than 20 historical Icelandic homes for you to explore.
 Walk the grounds to see how village homes were built over the years and take a peek inside for a glimpse of authentic Icelandic life.
 This is an interactive way to learn about the unique history of Iceland as you walk through this restored village and farm.

 Address: Kistuhylur 4, Reykjavik 110